 Inducted into the UF Athletic Hall of Fame in 1999 and the Dallas Cowboys Ring of Honor in 2006, Smith has proven he's much more than just an American football player.

-It’s hard to gauge how much money he’s raked in from his real estate venture with Roger Staubach, but Smith’s given little reason to doubt he and his family are set financially.
-He has four children — Rheagen Smith with ex-girlfriend Hope Wilson and three children with wife and former Miss Virginia USA beauty queen Patricia Southall: Emmitt James IV, Skylar and Elijah Alexander James.
+It's hard to gauge how much money he's raked in from his real estate venture with Roger Staubach, but Smith's given little reason to doubt he and his family are set financially.
+He has four children -- Rheagen Smith with ex-girlfriend Hope Wilson and three children with wife and former Miss Virginia USA beauty queen (and former wife to actor Martin Lawrence) Patricia Southall: Emmitt James IV, Skylar and Elijah Alexander James.
+E.J.
+Smith committed to play football at Stanford in 2020.

-CelebrityNetWorth.com estimates Emmitt Smith’s net worth at $18 million, which is a good chunk of change for the 50-year-old who doesn’t seem to be slowing down anytime soon.
+CelebrityNetWorth.com estimates Emmitt Smith's net worth at $18 million, which is a good chunk of change for the 51-year-old who doesn't seem to be slowing down anytime soon.

 Beloved in the hearts of college football and professional football fans, Smith deserves every penny he's made for his contributions to each program.